 5.3 MATLAB® AND SIMULINK® CODE:

-A Simulink model was created to simulate FPE.
+A Simulink model was created to simulate the FPLG system with the proposed controller as designed.
 The SIMULINK model is based on physical force model discussed in section 2, which is nonlinear.
 The model was used to verify control law discussed in section 4.
-The MATLAB script code was used to create data structure of values used for simulation, initializing simulation and displaying results.
+The MATLAB script code was used to create data structure of values used for initializing and running the simulation, and displaying results.
 The SIMULINK model and MATLAB script are included in Appendix 1 and 2, respectively.

-A brief description of Simulink model is included in this section.
+A brief description of the Simulink model is included in this section.
 Figure 5.3 shows the Simulink model used for simulation.